NTNU-IMT3603-PLATFORMER/NTNU-IMT3606-GAME/README.md

 Thank you to our helpful teachers and playtesters as well!

 ## License

-Any unlicensed or copyrighted art and music we do not own, and all credit goes to the artists.
-As stated before this is supposed to be an educational project into game development, not a commercially licensed game.
+Please note that our project contains copyrighted art and music that we do not own or have obtained a license for, and in these cases all credit goes to the artists.
+As stated before, this is supposed to be an educational project into game development, not a commercially licensed game.